FAQ

 Q. Can my celebrant travel interstate to marry me?

-I would absolutely love to marry you if you are planning a celebration somewhere other than Victoria.
-I am authorised to conduct marriages throughout Australia, in Australian waters, and in Australian airspace.
 In order to secure me for your chosen date I’ll just need you to cover travel expenses.
 Get in touch and we can talk about your plans.

 Q. Will my celebrant help me write my vows?

-Don’t worry, a rehearsal isn’t about reading out your whole ceremony out with no one there.
+In the fortnight before your wedding You are so busy in the lead up to your wedding you don’t have time Don’t worry, a rehearsal isn’t about reading out your whole ceremony out with no one there.

 At a rehearsal we practice the logistics and choreography of your wedding.
 It’s a great way to know what to expect on the day and can go a way to settling your nerves.